DUI Car Insurance in New York

 5. 5

 Improving your credit score is one of the most effective ways to reduce your premium.
 In New York, the price difference between drivers with good and poor credit can reach thousands of dollars a year.
-You could also save money by choosing a cheaper vehicle to insure, like a safe and reliable used car.
+Savings can also come from choosing a cheaper vehicle to insure, like a safe and reliable used car.

 6. 6

-If you drive fewer than 7,000 miles a year, a pay-per-mile policy could lower your costs.
-Usage-based insurance programs that track your driving habits may also lead to discounts of up to 40%.
+If you drive fewer than 7,000 miles a year, a pay-per-mile policy lowers your costs.
+Usage-based insurance programs that track your driving habits also leads to discounts of up to 40%.

 DUI Insurance in New York: FAQ

-Below are MoneyGeek's expert answers to common questions about DUI insurance in New York.
+Here are answers to common questions about DUI insurance costs, rate increases and affordable coverage in New York.

 Who has the cheapest car insurance for New York drivers with a DUI?